marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

        description
          "Size in bytes of the OSCORE nonce corresponding to m+1.";
        reference
-         "RFC 8824 Static Context Header Compression (SCHC) for the Constrained Application Protocol (CoAP) (see
+         "RFC YYYY Static Context Header Compression (SCHC) for the Constrained Application Protocol (CoAP) (see
-                   Section 6.4).
+                   Section 6.4)
           RFC XXXX Key Update for OSCORE (KUDOS)";
   }